readthedocs/readthedocs.org/docs/guides/manage-translations.rst

       $ git commit -m "Update translations"
       $ git push

-The last ``git push`` will trigger a build per translation defined as part of our project under Read the Docs and make it immediately available.
+The last ``git push`` will trigger a build per translation defined as part of your project under Read the Docs and make it immediately available.